Home > Business > Training > Gamification in training: myths and realities

 Example of results from the questionnaire on engagement levers.

-In other words: on the one hand, integrate gamification mechanisms from the engagement levers most present among participants.
+In other words: on the one hand, incorporate gamification mechanisms based on the engagement drivers that are most present among participants.

-And, on the other hand, avoid levers of engagement that are controversial.
-Indeed, if only some of the participants are motivated by competition, integrating a ranking into the training risks disengaging the other participants.
+And secondly, to avoid controversial engagement levers.
+Indeed, if only some of the participants are motivated by the competition, incorporating a ranking into the training runs the risk of disengaging the other participants.

-Furthermore, the more personalized the gamification, the more effective it will be, because it will appeal to the learners' sources of motivation.
+What's more, the more personalised the gamification, the more effective it will be, as it will appeal to learners' sources of motivation.

-For example: if the participants are sensitive to two different levers, it makes sense to combine them.
-The combination of the two engagement levers “skill and mastery” and “immersion” is therefore ideal for creating challenges in the form of quests incorporating narration.
+For example: if participants are sensitive to two different levers, it makes sense to combine them.
+The combination of the two engagement levers "skill and mastery" and "immersion" is ideal for creating challenges in the form of quests with a narrative element.

-How can you go further to gamify your own training?
+How can you go further in gamifying your own training?

-No need for an unlimited budget to design gamification!
+You don't need an unlimited budget to design gamification!

 It is mainly necessary:

-• Observe to understand when training lacks engagement
+• Observe to understand when training lacks commitment

-• Discover certain relevant tools (test divertable games, generate ideas with Gamifi'cartes, etc.)
+• Discover some relevant tools (test games that can be adapted, generate ideas with Gamifi'cartes, etc.).

 • Test a prototype with learners

-• Adapt (take into account recurring feedback, improve the content and graphics if the feedback is good)
+• Adapt (take account of recurring feedback, improve content and graphics if feedback is good)

 Examples of games to divert:

-Imagine: to help people guess the vocabulary of a specific profession with superimposable icons.
-Very easy to use!
+Imagine: to help you guess the vocabulary of a specific profession, using superimposable icons.
+It's so easy to learn!

-Escape Cards: software to easily create escape game type games, with cards and an application.
+Escape Cards: software that makes it easy to create escape-game-style games, with cards and an application.
 Ideal for learners who love immersion.

 Of course, adapting the training also involves taking into account the feelings of the learners as well as, depending on the case, the trainer and the training manager.
-Doing regular tests allows you to go further and see bigger !
+Regular testing allows you to go further and see the bigger picture !

 Our expert